Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/rsense.dm.change.rst

 View Change Data
 ^^^^^^^^^^^^^^^^
 Visualising change is an obvious need for change detection since an end user often wishes to see the scenes in sequence, rather than in the form of an index.
-The viewer requires only a batch list coupled with associated dates for each scene (defined in the raster file’s metadata).
+The viewer requires only a :doc:`batch list<rsense.dm.createbatchlist>` coupled with associated dates for each scene (defined in the :doc:`raster file’s metadata<raster.cm.meta>`).
 The viewer loads in the scenes at a reduced resolution, suitable for a windows display.
 This increases speed, with the relevant section of the scene being reloaded upon zooming in.
 Because this viewer is dependent on reading constantly off a disk, slow image data formats are not supported.
 To optimise this, the viewer requires the data to be in **GeoTIFF** format.
 The main display also shows the date and time stamp for the scene.

 The viewer options are: